How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 Speaking of hype: nitro cold brew is mentioned time and again as an ingredient in the signature iced coffee drinks of famous coffee bars, which sounds like a lot of effort and a bit of bragging.

 It is just that.
-Nitro Cold Brew is cold-brewed coffee which, after preparation, is mixed with nitrogen in pressure-resistant containers.
-This results in it having a foaming capability strongly reminiscent of Guinness – it does make use of the same basic principle.
-That’s why nitro is often served on tap.
+Nitro Cold Brew is cold-brewed coffee which, after preparation, is mixed with nitrogen in a pressure-resistant container.
+This results in it having a foaming capability strongly reminiscent of Guinness.
+And it does make use of the same basic principle, which is why nitro is often served on tap.

 This preparation method not only justifies the price of this coffee drink, it also makes sense.
-Due to the beaten foam, nitro tastes quite sweet without having to add any sugar to the coffee.
+Thanks to its foam cap, nitro tastes quite sweet without having to add any sugar to the coffee.
 This makes the drinks lighter and much more balanced.

 Should you entertain the idea of making nitro cold brew at home, you’ll need a cream siphon and nitrogen capsules.